salrashid123/gcp_tokendistributor/README.md

 2020/06/23 09:47:36 Document data: "7953211237324536786"
 ```

-Note, there is also a terraform module included here to _automatically_ process requests.
+Note, there is also a terraform module included here to _automatically_ process requests and only designed for use with automated testing (not actual production use!)

 To use that, first compile the provisioner